UoB-COMSM0166/2025-group-21/README.md

 </div>
 <br>

-These forces—shown in Figure 14b—formed the foundation of the players sliding mechanic.
+These forces—shown in blue in Figure 14—formed the foundation of the players sliding mechanic.
 Using them, we fine-tuned bounce angles and collision responses.
 As with the terrain generation, we tweaked some of the real-world physics parameters to prioritise enjoyment over realism.

 <div align="center">
 	<p>